google/applied-machine-learning-intensive/v2/04_classification/05_introduction_to_image_classification/slides.md

 ## Your Turn!

 <!--
-Now it is time for you to get some hands-on experience with image classification.
+Now it's time for you to get some hands-on experience with image classification.
 -->